 PMHI was originally incorporated as the Private Development Corporation of the Philippines (PDCP) in 1963.
-In 2000, the Company changed its name to First e-Bank Corporation and later on in 2003, the Company adopted its current name.
-The Company's Board of Directors approved an amendment to its Articles of Incorporation in 2002 changing its primary purpose to a holding company with investments in the media industry.
+In 2000, the Company changed its name to First e-Bank Corporation, and later on, in 2003, the Company adopted its current name.
+The Company's Board of Directors and stockholders approved an amendment to its Articles of Incorporation in 2002 changing its primary purpose to a holding and investment company with investments in the media industry.
+Since then, its activities are focused on cleaning-up efforts covering its erstwhile operations as a banking entity.

-With an economy that has yet to see some light amid the global pandemic, PMHI is in the process of assessing whether it will continue to pursue its approved purpose of strategically entering the media industry or adopt another business model altogether.
+With an economy that has yet to see Lucent light amid the global pandemic, PMHI carries on with the process of assessing the best possible avenues in its pursuit of strategically entering the media industry and adopting a business modelthat will attain sustainability.

-In 2010, in view of its minimal operations and the company's plans to reorganize and to further assess its business model, PMHI gradually retired all its employees and outsourced its administration and operations to consultants and service providers
+In 2010, given its minimal operations and the company's plans to reorganize and to further assess its business model, PMHI gradually retired all its employees and outsourced its administration and operations to consultants and service providers.

-While PMHI is currently non-operational, its seeks to align its transition process with the UN Sustainable Development Goal on Economic Growth.
-This report swas prepared in accordance with Principle 10 of the Code of Corporate Governance for Publicly Listed Companies (PLCs) stating that companies should ensure that material and reportable non-financial and sustainability issues are disclosed.
-This signifies of the Company's commitment to good corporate governance and demonstrates that PMHI's reporting process is in place, not only on the financial aspect but on sustainability as well.
-PMHI full affirms that its economic growth should also be based on sustainable grounds.
+While PMHI is still currently non-operational, it seeks to align its transition process with the UN Sustainable Development Goal on Economic Growth.
+This report was prepared following Principle 10 of the Code of Corporate Governance for Publicly Listed Companies (PLCs) stating that companies should ensure that material and reportable non-financial and sustainability issues are disclosed.

+This signifies the Company's commitment to good corporate governance and demonstrates that PMHI's reporting process is in place, not only on the financial aspect but on sustainability as well.
+PMHI fully affirms that its economic growth should also be based on sustainable grounds.